exonomyapp/interNovel/docs/implementation-plan.md

 **Description:**

 *   **Context:** This task focuses on building the fundamental text editing capabilities within the collaborative writing environment, as described in `vision-scope.md` and the "Intuitive Collaborative Writing Environment" section of `functional-spec.md`.
+This will involve integrating a rich text editor and potentially using Vuetify components for the editor's UI elements.
 *   **Requirements:**
     *   Provide a rich text editing area for writing novel content.
-    *   Include basic formatting options (e.g., bold, italics, headings).
+    *   Include basic formatting options (e.g., bold, italics, headings), potentially using Vuetify components for toolbars and controls.
     *   Allow authors to associate text content with specific Vertebrae or sections from the Novel Spine.
 *   **Technical Approach:** Integrate a rich text editor library (e.g., TipTap, Quill).
 Develop frontend components to connect the editor with the Novel Spine structure and data models.
+Utilize Vuetify components for the editor's interface elements where appropriate.
 *   **Acceptance Criteria:**
     *   Authors can write and format text within the editor.
     *   Text content can be linked to specific Vertebrae or sections.
+    *   Editor UI elements (if using Vuetify) are functional and consistent with the overall theme.
 *   **Notes/Considerations:** Consider real-time collaboration requirements when choosing and implementing the editor.
+Refer to `docs/Vuetifying.md` for guidance on using Vuetify components.

 #### **Task Title:** Implement Simplified Real-Time Collaboration and Awareness